Vastargazing/Vastargazing/README.md

 I'm Valery Borovsky [@Vastargazing](https://github.com/Vastargazing), an aspiring web developer with half a year of experience.
 I'm 32 years old and all I've realized during this time: I love to learn!

 ## About Me
-- 🌱 Currently learning and passionate about Frontend: TypeScript, React, Vue.
+- 🌱 Currently learning about TypeScript, React, Vue and all things frontend.
 - 👀 Interested in creating dynamic and engaging user interfaces.
 - 💞 Open to collaboration on exciting web development projects.